soniasoni04/ImageBoard-Client/README.md

 ## Requirements:

 - Display the images with names.
-- You can add new images by using image-urls and image-names thru "submit your image" form.
+- You can add new images by image-urls and image-names thru "submit your image" form.

 ## Create React App